Charity Begins At Home

 The Phoenix Quaker Meeting brings together individuals with many interests and concerns.
 According to our passions, available time, and financial means, individuals invest in projects and charities of many kinds, all driven by a shared mission of service and support for urgent needs in society.

 In no particular order, here is a sampling of projects within the Phoenix Meeting that speak to the diversity of our interests and personal commitment to serving others.
 Some are formal nonprofit charities.
-Some are a single individual doing what is right.

-This is a first installment listing names and organizations and contact links for individuals within our Quaker family.
 To learn more about these projects – or to help – do not hesitate to reach out.

 Current Outreach Projects